Are We Really Living in 1984? Truth, Eyes, and My Favorite Quotes from 1984 by George Orwell.

 The classic novel 1984 by George Orwell is perhaps the most-cited fiction book in our current political discourse, referenced by both sides of the aisle.

-For example, today is World Press Freedom Day, and the UN, which sponsors the day, is running a campaign specifically focused on “Journalism Under Digital Siege,” with a graphic that harkens to various covers of 1984, almost all of which feature watchful eyes.
+For example, World Press Freedom Day, and the UN, which sponsors the day, ran a campaign specifically focused on “Journalism Under Digital Siege,” with a graphic that harkens to various covers of 1984, almost all of which feature watchful eyes.

 The left protests the term “Fake News” as an Orwellian “DoubleThink” strategy deployed by the right to condemn left-leaning publications and their attempts to shape narratives.
 DoubleThink is a political oxymororn and means accepting two mutually contradictory beliefs as correct.